PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 06:53:58
+Last updated: 2024-04-06 06:55:08
-Random Quote: Ted: "Oh hey, where are you guys?"Barney: "We're in a fundraiser, helping young women raise money for community college."Ted: "Stripclub... nice!" - Barney Stinson
+Random Quote: Heroes are not born, they're forged in darkness.
+Shaped in battle.
+Defined by sacrifice. - The Watcher